tomjwebb/EUNIS_benthos_species/README.md

 The product is available as a geoTiff in the product folder of this project, or as a NetCDF file from ####.

-In addition, the following synthetic tables are available in the data/derived_data folder:
+In addition, the following synthetic tables are available in the product folder:

 | Table filename | Table description | Variables included |
 |------------------|--------------------|-----------------------------------|